Federal Grants and Loans

 The Federal Pell Grant is a federally funded entitlement program to assist qualified undergraduate students with exceptional financial need.
 Eligibility for these grants is determined by the U.S. Department of Education based on the information provided on the FAFSA.
 Pell recipients can attend at less-than-half-time status and remain eligible for a portion of their Pell Grant.
 Students with a previous bachelor’s degree are not eligible for a Federal Pell Grant.

-The maximum, full-time Pell Grant award for the 2018–19 award year (July 1, 2018 to June 30, 2019) was $6,095.
-The maximum Pell Grant award can change each award year and depends on program funding.
+The maximum, full-time Pell Grant offer for the 2019–20 academic year (July 1, 2019 to June 30, 2020) was $6,195.
+The maximum Pell Grant offer can change each academic year and depends on program funding.
 Further information may be obtained from the U.S. Department of Education.